 52 – Pull on some rain boots and go tide pooling

-There are a number of fine spots in San Diego to get up close and personal with the variety of tide pool residents, including the Cabrillo National Monument Tide Pools, Sunset Cliffs Natural Park, Birch Aquarium at Scripps, and Swami’s State Beach Tide Pools — just to name a few.
+San Diego has a number of fine spots in San Diego to get up close and personal with the variety of tide pool residents.

 Just remember: look, don’t touch.